lizdebiase/agile/README.md

  3.**Static Code Analysis**

 Our goal was to allow developers to push their code in quickly and safely.
-One way to achieve this is to provide early feedback to developers during the development process.
-This will give confidence that their code will not cause any issues in the future.

-As adventurous as we are, we don’t feel production is an appropriate environment to find out about issues that should have been detected.
 We want to give feedback on code commits before they go through the integration pipeline.
 We wanted to give a richer feedback to developers using static code analysis tools.

 The *Static Code Analysis feature of Visual Studio* was used to help developers identify potential design, globalization, interoperability, performance, security, and a lot of other categories of